Davidson Seamount: As a marine sanctuary

 Following the information learned from the 2002 and 2006 expeditions, there was public support for the making of Davidson Seamount into a marine sanctuary.
 A key group of research scientists, fishermen, officials, educators, and marine biologists was formed in 2006 to discuss whether or not to make Davidson Seamount a National Marine Sanctuary under the National Marine Sanctuaries Act, and if so whether to make it its own sanctuary, or incorporate it into the nearby Monterey Bay National Marine Sanctuary.
 The group decided that the seamount was eligible for sanctuary designation, and the majority of the group recommended its incorporation into the nearby Monterey Bay sanctuary.

 The Monterey Bay advisory group concurred with the findings, and submitted its approval to the NOAA, with whom the final decision rested.
-In a press release dated November 20, 2008, the NOAA finalized its approval of the plans, and expanded the Monterey Bay Sanctuary by a total of 775 sqmi to include Davidson Seamount in its protected area.
+In a press release dated November 20, 2008, the NOAA finalized its approval of the plans, and expanded Monterey Bay National Marine Sanctuary by a total of 775 sqmi to include Davidson Seamount in its protected area.
 After a management plan was created, Davidson Seamount was incorporated into Monterey Bay in 2009, 7 years after it was originally proposed.